Kāpiti Woman Jailed For Huge FraudJanuary 26, 2011

 Over seven years she committed 446 separate frauds.
 The amounts involved ranged from $154 to $3800.

 Judge John Walker said Lawton deserved credit for an early guilty plea, and seeking treatment for her gambling addiction.
+The BTV168 is something gamblers love gambling on from wherever they are as it is also very convenient.

 She had apologised to her brother, Steve Lawton.